ashmamd/2020SmartKart/reports/sprint_02.md

 * Jr. Developer - Aurangzeb Razzaq, arazzaq@hawk.iit.edu
   * Responsible for working with Developer to develop code
   * Working with UI/UX developer to assist with User Interface diagrams
+  * Develop detailed notes based on the diagrams from UI/UX Developer
   * Testing the initial developed code for security vulnerabilities
+  * Create diagrams of colors, fonts, and other usability features
 * IT Operations - Darsh Patel, dpatel137@hawk.iit.edu
   * Responsible for ensuring and deploying infrastructure and code
   * Responsible for ensuring al team members can deploy code locally